quartzbio/quartzbio-python/docs-source/source/metadata_and_global_beacons.md

 ## Metadata

-Metadata is represented by key/value pairs.
+Metadata is represented by `key/value pairs`.
 While nested value pairs are allowed, users are recommended to use a flat metadata structure.

 ```Python